 The covered outdoor area functions as a flexible space for education, rest, and gathering.

-The exhibition space takes on a simple curvilinear shape that follows the walk, connecting the visitor reception area, the ticket office, and the shop.
+The exhibition space takes on a simple curvilinear form that follows the walk, connecting the reception area, the ticket office, and the shop.
 Granular textures aim to instil a feeling of being immersed in the various histories of the salt lake.
-A sacred place for the ancient world, a productive landscape over the past century and a protected wetland (Natura 2000), the salt lake played an important role in cultural and economic development of the city.
-It also makes us understand our relation to nature and migrating species such as the majestic Flamingos.
+A sacred place for the ancient world, a productive landscape over the past century and a protected wetland; the salt lake played an important role in the cultural and economic development of the city.
+The space also celebrates the famed Flamingos and other migrating species which visit the lakes every year, and further exhibits information on local flora and fauna.

-The building’s structural framework is designed as a hybrid system of reinforced concrete and steel elements.
+The building’s structure is a hybrid system of reinforced concrete and steel elements.

 Low-carbon blocks made of compressed local earth soils, aggregate, hydraulic lime and fibrous binding agents make up the wall infill.
 This provides a cement based alternative as well as adding to the thermal performance of the building, following bioclimatic and sustainable design principles.

-This innovative system allows the construction of static slabs with reduced weight.
-The weight reduction contributes to improved seismic performance, allows for larger openings and offers increased flexibility in the configuration of spaces and reduces the carbon footprint.
+This system allows the construction of static slabs with reduced weight and overall carbon footprint.
+The weight reduction contributes to improved seismic performance, whilst allowing for larger openings and increased flexibility in plan.

 Type: Architecture